epfl-lara/smart/core/src/sphinx/smartcontracts.rst

 The ``==:|`` and ``|:`` notations are defined in ``stainless.equations``.
-They enable to prove that two expressions are equal by detailing the sequence of intermediary steps, while providing evidence for each step (or ``trivial`` if not evidence is required).
+They enable to prove that two expressions are equal by detailing the sequence of intermediary steps, while providing evidence for each step (or ``trivial`` when no evidence is required).

 ``MinimumToken`` is not so useful as is, since there is no way to create tokens.
 As an exercise, the reader may try to add a function for minting tokens, and prove that this function maintains the invariant.
-Additionally, we can add a custom constructor to this contract by adding a function called ``constructor`` which will be translated to a constructor in Solidity during compilation.

 Compilation to Solidity
 -----------------------